Nova Scotia Writing Groups

 The Writers’ Circle is a monthly, open-invitation event at the Bus Stop Theatre (2203 Gottingen St, Halifax) where you can share your works-in-progress, get feedback from fellow writers, create community and see what sparks your imagination.
 Led by Andre Fenton, the Circle is an inviting, inspiring way to maintain creative accountability and make connections with like minded artists.

-Meeting method: In-person
+Meeting method: In-person only (Halifax)

 Contact: Andre Fenton (andre.fenton@live.ca)

-Evergreen Writers Groups (website)
+Evergreen Writers Group (website)

 The Evergreen Writers Group meets in Dartmouth, Nova Scotia to discuss our writing ideas, read our latest efforts, offer constructive criticism, and help each other reach our creative writing goals.
 We have varied levels of writing experience and interests in almost every genre, from historical fiction and memoirs to mysteries and science fiction.
 Our current group comprises poets, short story writers, novelists, and photographic artists.
 We draw our members from the Halifax metropolitan area and normally alternate our twice monthly meetings between Evergreen House and the Alderney Gate Library.
 During the pandemic we’ve met online via Zoom.